 Open from April to the end of October

-Guided tour strongly recommended and good walking shoes and hat because it climbs and there is a 15 minute walk from the car park !
+Guided tour strongly recommended and good walking shoes and hat as it climbs and there is a 15 minute walk from the parking lot!

 Old Tayac Castle in the municipality of Les Eyzies-de-Tayac-Sireuil, at the heart of the Vézère Valley and near the Lascaux cave, is home to the National Prehistoric Museum in Dordogne, which has one of France's most extensive Palaeolithic collections with over 12,000 exhibits.